usnistgov/FIPS201/_FIPS201/system.md

 by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
 Once authenticated, the I&A component passes information to the authorization component which in turn interacts with the authorization data component to match the cardholder information to the information on record.
-Either the RP or the IdP interface with the card reader, the PIN input device, the biometric reader, supplementary databases, and any certificate status service.
+Either the RP or the IdP interface with the card reader, the PIN input device, the biometric capture device, supplementary databases, and any certificate status service.

 ## 3.2 PIV Card Lifecycle Activities {#s-3-2}